Kevun1/hillsHacksWorkshop/README.md

 - *A bunch of red text means an error*

-- *If a command doesn't finish executing (for example, with a infinite loop), you can use CTRL+C to break out of it*
+- *If a command doesn't finish executing (for example, with a infinite loop), you can use CTRL+C to break out of it (for Windows, at least).
+Alternatively, restart IDLE, and retype the two lines above to open the turtle window again*

+- *If someone exits out of the turtle window, they will have to restart IDLE and retype the above two lines.
+Otherwise, if they attempt to create a new window, they'll get a bunch of errors*

+---introduce turtle------------------------------------

 ### Turtle Basics